EQUAL OPPORTUNITY AND INCLUSION COMPLAINT AND INVESTIGATION PROCEDURES

-The party requesting a review of EOD’s decision, or reconsideration decision, shall specify the basis for the requested review and will have the opportunity to meet with the President, or his/her designee, within twenty (20) business days of filing the request for review to discuss the appealing party’s basis for contesting EOD’s decision.
+The party requesting a review of EOI’s decision, or reconsideration decision, shall specify the basis for the requested review and will have the opportunity to meet with the President, or his/her designee, within twenty (20) business days of filing the request for review to discuss the appealing party’s basis for contesting EOI’s decision.
 Within ten (10) business days following the request for review meeting, the party requesting a review will be provided a letter of final determination from the President, or president’s designee, setting forth the University’s final position regarding the complaint.

 D. Compliance Audit

-If EOD is made aware of a potential violation of the University’s Non-Discrimination, Equal Opportunity and Diversity Regulation or Sexual Misconduct Regulation, despite an actual complaint not being filed, EOD may conduct a review of a department or unit’s compliance with these regulations utilizing the same investigatory procedures as outlined above.
+If EOI is made aware of a potential violation of the University’s Non-Discrimination, Equal Opportunity and Diversity Regulation or Sexual Misconduct Regulation, despite an actual complaint not being filed, EOI may conduct a review of a department or unit’s compliance with these regulations utilizing the same investigatory procedures as outlined above.
 However, such compliance audit will not focus on the allegations of one particular person; rather, the compliance audit will be based on a unit’s or department’s general compliance with Non-Discrimination, Equal Opportunity and Diversity or Sexual Misconduct Regulations.
-Accordingly, if a person covered under these regulations has specific complaints that they desire EOD to investigate, the covered person should utilize the complaint procedure as the individual’s specific concerns may not be addressed in the compliance audit.
+Accordingly, if a person covered under these regulations has specific complaints that they desire EOI to investigate, the covered person should utilize the complaint procedure as the individual’s specific concerns may not be addressed in the compliance audit.